epfl-lara/leon-web/README.md

    * Give a name, for example "LeonWebLocal"
    * Put http://localhost:9000 in Homepage URL and Authorization callback URL
    * Validate.

+* To enable Tequila integration when you will need OAuth access tokens for Tequila.

 #### Launch your local leon server